PeterdQuinn/peterdQuinn/README.md

 Hello and my name is Peter Quinn, I recently graduated the University of Arizona coding bootcamp.
 I am currently looking for work as MERN developer, or a career as a react developer.
-Currently experience in the following.
+Currently experienced in the following.

 -Html/CSS/Git/Advanced CSS